BeyondQuality/beyondquality/research/public_speaking.md

 Benjamin Bischoff: Speaking at a conference has a lot of benefits for your personal development and your career ... you expose both your personal and your company brand.

-@oren-reshef: One of the requirements for senior level is public speaking.
+Oren Reshef: One of the requirements for senior level is public speaking.

 Vitaly Sharovatov: Public reputation or a clear personal brand is a great proactive signal which is almost always received and considered at the earliest hiring stage, at the CV selection stage.
 This is why I believe it's clearly beneficial to invest in public speaking (presenting at conferences, meetups, etc).